tobami/littlechef/README.md

 ### Local Setup

+To create a new kitchen, type:

+    $ fix new_kitchen

-`fix new_kitchen` will create inside the current directory a few files and directories for LittleChef to be able to cook: `littlechef.cfg`, `roles/`, `data_bags/`, `nodes/`, `cookbooks/` and `site-cookbooks/`.
+This will create a few files and directories inside the current directory which LittleChef needs to be able to cook: `littlechef.cfg`, `environments`, `roles/`, ` data_bags/`, `nodes/`, `cookbooks/` and `site-cookbooks/`.
 You can create and have as many kitchens as you like on your computer.

 ### Authentication